nexusnetsoftgmbh/spryker-docker-app/README.md

-# Repo for local development
+# Base image prepared for spryker and local development